eslint/eslint/docs/user-guide/migrating-to-7.0.0.md

 ## <a name="rule-tester-strict"></a> Additional validation added to the `RuleTester` class

-The `RuleTester` now recognizes more mistakes:
+The `RuleTester` now validates the following:

 - It fails test-cases if the rule uses either of non-standard properties `node.start` and `node.end`.
 Use `node.range` instead.
 - It fails test-cases if the rule provides autofix but the test-case doesn't have the `output` property.
 Add the `output` property to test autofix.